wp-cool-tools/wp-sitemaps-config/readme.txt

 3. Go to 'Settings' > 'XML Sitemap'

 == Changelog ==

+= 2.2.0 =
+* added option in the post metabox for the priority (thanks to @Hinjiriyo)
+* added option in the post metabox for the change frequency (thanks to @Hinjiriyo)
+* changed the default of the change frequency from 'never' to 'weekly' (inspired by @zodiac1978)
+* Compatibility check with WordPress 6.3

 = 2.1.1 =
 * fixed issue with time format - improved conversion to ISO 8601 (reported by @zodiac1978)